harmony-one/horizon/hprover/README.md

-# horizon
+# Horizon Harmony Prover (HProver)
-Horizon - trustless harmony to ethereum bridge
+HProver is a utility that provides verifiable proof about user’s harmony tx, e.g., burn tx.